U.K. government reverses tax cut plans for highest earners after outcry

 U.K. government reverses tax cut plans for highest earners

-The British government has abandoned plans to cut taxes for the highest earners 10 days after Prime Minister Liz Truss announced it, Chancellor Kwasi Kwarteng confirmed Monday.
+The British government has abandoned plans to cut taxes for the highest earners 10 days after Prime Minister Liz Truss announced the move, Chancellor Kwasi Kwarteng confirmed Monday.

-Driving the news: The announcement follows widespread anger at the plans, including from Members of Parliament in Truss' ruling Conservative Party, and a turbulent reaction from global financial markets — which responded by treating the U.K. as if it were an emerging market.
+Why it matters: The plans designed to stimulate growth sparked a growing rebellion among members of Parliament in Truss' ruling Conservative Party, and global financial markets responded by treating the U.K. as if it were an emerging market.

-- The Bank of England pound plunged following Kwarteng's Sept.
-23 announcement that the government would abolish the 45% rate of income tax for those earning more than 150,000 pounds (about $164,000) a year.

-- Among the Conservative members of Parliament who indicated they would vote against Truss' "mini-budget" plans was the influential Michael Gove, who told the BBC Sunday that "using borrowed money to fund tax cuts" was "not Conservative."

 What they're saying: "We get it, and we have listened," Kwarteng said in a statement announcing the reversal, calling the outrage at the plans for high income earners "a distraction from our overriding mission to tackle the challenges facing our country."